How To Make A Traditional Christmas Wreath: A Step By Step Tutorial

 - Lift up the ends of the first bunch of brush you started with and poke the final bunch in under the tips, wrap with the wire to secure.

-- To complete the Christmas wreath make a loop with the wire for easy hanging, and twist loose end around the wireframe.
+- To complete the Christmas wreath make a loop with the wire for easy hanging, and twist loose end around the wireframe to the back of the wreath.

 - Use pruners to snip back any pieces on the brush that appear too long or out of place.